Skip to main content

 Testing without a mocking library

-To instantiate this in a test you must stub every one of those twelve parameters — even if the test only touches two of them.
+To instantiate such a ViewModel in a test you must stub every one of those parameters, even if the test only touches two of them.
 Every new use-case added to the ViewModel breaks every existing test that constructs it.

 With MediatorK the constructor collapses to one dependency: